 It has had a varied history since then, and most interesting of all is the large number of famous people who lived, studied and worked in Clock House.
 The panel lists many of them.
 You can download the panel clock-house-history.

 Members of WBRA along with Councillors Ian Dunn (Clock House ward) and Michael Tickner (Coper Cope ward and chair of the Beckenham Town working group) gathered to see Cllr Phillips unveil the panel, and then enjoyed coffee and cake at the cafe in The Spa.

 In order for Network Rail to make railway bridge repairs Upper Elmers End Road will be closed to through traffic for one weekend starting at 07:00am on Saturday 19/11/2016 until 05:00am on Monday 21/11/2016.
 The road will be closed at the railway bridge in between the junctions of Abbots Way and Adams Road.

 Displaced traffic will be diverted via: – South Eden Park Road B230, Wickham Road B230, Manor Road A222, Beckenham High Street A222, Croydon Road A222 in both directions.

-In order for Thames Water to make repairs to a sewer Southend Road, Beckenham will be closed to through traffic for up to weeks from Saturday 22nd October 2016.
+In order for Thames Water to make repairs to a sewer Southend Road, Beckenham will be closed to through traffic from Saturday 22nd October 2016.
 The point of the closure will be between the junctions of Brackley Road and Park Road.
 The closure will be in place for up to two weeks.